Learn how to calculate the calories needed for your diet

 1. Good afternoon,

-I have been reading some of your articles on nutrition and training but I would like to clarify the following doubts.
+I have read some of your articles about nutrition and training but I would like to clarify the following doubts.

-It is my intention to increase muscle mass in order to define the muscles, especially from the torso up.
-I already understand the importance of food in the goal, but what I ask is the following:
+It is my intention to increase muscle mass in order to define the muscles, especially from the torso upwards.
+I already understand the importance of food in the objective, but what I ask is this:

-– Workout 3 times a week.
+– I train 3 times a week.
 Monday and Friday I train the chest, back and arms.
-On the fourth I train the legs and abs.
-Will I have to pay attention to protein and carbohydrate intake only on training days or training and rest days?
+On Wednesday I train my legs and abdominals.
+Will I have to pay attention to my protein and carbohydrate intake only on training days or training and rest days?

-I've been training at a beginner level for around 4 months and at the beginning I wasn't very careful with food, but some weeks I was more careful with food and what I notice is that I can't lose more abdominal fat, on the contrary, sometimes I notice changes for more in the abdominal area.
+I've been training at a beginner level for around 4 months and at the beginning I wasn't very careful with my diet, but a few weeks ago I was more careful with my diet and what I notice is that I can't lose any more abdominal fat, on the contrary, sometimes I notice more changes. in the abdominal area.

-Can I have a low calorie diet to lose belly fat and at the same time have good results in bodybuilding training?
+Can I have a low-calorie diet to lose belly fat and at the same time have good results in weight training?

 Thanks